Weimax Wines & Spirits

 Newton is somewhat famed for its "Unfiltered" Chardonnay.
 The idea for this wine was, as I recall from a visit to the then Forman facility, to replicate a cold cellar in Burgundy.
 A well air conditioned cellar would retard the maturation of the wine, allowing for a lengthier period in barrel.
 With the slower development, the winemaker (whomever that is) could allow the wine to fall bright thanks to gravity without manipulating the wine.
 Thus, Newton's Chardonnay is one of a number of unfiltered wines made at this facility.

-The 2006 vintage is a good example of Newton's work.
+The 2017 vintage is typical of Newton's work.
 The wine displays a citrus element, some toasty, smoky notes and a buttery quality.
 I'm not sure I'd liken it to a white Burgundy as it's more exotically fruity on the nose, but the wine is certainly of interest and worth trying with rich foods.

 I have found their "regular" bottling to be good, too...a big improvement seems to have taken place.
 We can special order this for you...they're around $20 a bottle.